avigewirtz/avigewirtz.github.io-/make/makefiles.md

 #### Makefiles

+- Continuing with our testintmath example, we'll show how to write makefile
+- the first step is to create a file named Makefile or makefile in the testintmath directory.
+(In practice, it's possible to name the makefile something other than Makefile or makefile, but then you'd need to specidy its name on the command line when you run make.)

+In the Makefile, we describe the

-Continuing with our testintmath example, The core of a makefile is a dependency graph.
+The core of a makefile is a dependency graph.
 Identical to graph shown in Figure 12, but with arrows flipped.

 <figure><img src="../.gitbook/assets/Group 125 (1).png" alt="" width="563"><figcaption><p>Figure 12.3: testintmath's dependency graph</p></figcaption></figure>